transfem-org/TransFish/docs/migrate.md

-# 🚚 Migrating from Misskey/FoundKey to Calckey
+# 🚚 Migrating from Misskey/FoundKey to Firefish

 All the guides below assume you're starting in the root of the repo directory.